In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 Click Yes for Public access.

-And finally for the Availability zone, choose the same availability zone which is you created your old version database cluster.
+And finally, for the Availability zone, choose the same availability zone in which you created your old version database cluster.

-Under the Additional configuration, Enter a database name for Initial database name and for DB cluster parameter group, choose the parameter group you created earlier for latest PostgreSQL version.
+Under the Additional configuration, Enter a database name for Initial database name and for the DB cluster parameter group, choose the parameter group you created earlier for the latest PostgreSQL version.

 Leave all others as default and click Create database.

 Now the second DB cluster with a DB instance also creating.
-Let them to complete the creation.
+Let them complete the creation.

-In the mean time lets modify the Inbound rule in the security group of the our database.
+In the meantime, let’s modify the Inbound rule in the security group of our database.

 Choose the security group that you created with the database and select Inbound rules and click Edit inbound rules.